MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Assigning-wpa-user-and-group-roles-in-azure-ad.md

 ## FAQ

-**When would you assign a role to a group instead of an individual user?**
+**When would you assign a role to a group rather than to an individual user?**

 It depends on the situation or on your company's policy, but generally speaking, the reason for choosing between one method and another is usually efficiency.
 In a smaller company, if a few people will be assigned Workplace Analytics roles, it can be convenient to assign user roles individually, especially if such roles are unlikely to change.